thehighnibble/thehighnibble.github.io/docs/imsai8080/assembly/README.md

 :::

 ::: warning
 While you can operate the IMSAI 8080esp at this point, it will not do much for you without some further configuration.
-The default configuration is like an empty machine with no ROM only RAM, and you don't have a full frontpanel to play with.
+The default configuration is like an empty machine with no ROM only RAM, and you don't have a full front panel to play with.
 Damn!
 Configuration is (or will be) covered elsewhere.
 :::